hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ![https://gitter.ems.host/_matrix/media/v3/download/gitter.im/542c80d16b7c9bc3465de3112217d3a2f4e418611811019808733396992](https://gitter.ems.host/_matrix/media/v3/download/gitter.im/141de0fc3ec282af0c7adf279d9f59575b1fb4351811019813728813056)

 [12:49:09](#B9Q3OcsiwurybcWjZpH893Ty9qk4pB5xkK4BcsvRzQA) <planetsizecpu (Jose Luis)>:
 Remembering level LX32, what I do is test the game with the latest automatic build available, to see if the game needs any correction.
-The ice levels are more difficult because the boy slips... Ì†ΩÌ∏Å
+The ice levels are more difficult because the boy slips... üòÅ

 [12:52:50](#_tqJF-brkLyQkXQvw2vzoWU8khIqgNk6sKvIZZWsddE) <planetsizecpu (Jose Luis)>:
 In the early stages the boy also started running like the Flintstones, barely making any progress, but in the end I had to remove him because the game became unplayable on ice.